Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 Role transformation: an ongoing "pricing migration"

-Currently, the attitude of the capital market towards Wankai has undergone a substantial change.
+Currently, the capital market's attitude towards Wankai has undergone a substantial change.

-What will really determine the valuation level in the next stage is no longer "whether to transform" but which new businesses can truly run through the model in a profit - making mode.
+What will truly determine the valuation level in the next stage is not "whether to transform" but which new businesses can truly run through the model in a profit - making mode.

 In this sense, what Wankai is experiencing is not simply a project expansion but more like an ongoing pricing migration.